NordSecurity/libtelio/clis/teliod/README.md

 ### Building Teliod

-For typical Linux environment it might be build using simply:
+For typical Linux environment it might be built using simply:

 ```cargo build```